About home education

 If you decide to home educate

-When you start to home educate, a Home Education Adviser will make contact with you and arrange a visit to your home or another venue if you’d prefer.
+When you start to home educate, a Home Education Adviser will contact you and arrange a visit to your home or another venue if you’d prefer.
 They will discuss the education you are providing and offer advice and guidance to the family.

-The Home Education Adviser will normally contact you once a year to book a visit and ask for up-to-date information.
+The Home Education Adviser will normally contact you once a year to book a visit and ask for up to date information.

 All school aged children are entitled to health and wellbeing services from the School Nursing Team.